mjza/StackOverflowCrawler/README.md

 pip install bs4
 pip install python-dotenv
 pip install colored
+pip install psycopg2-binary
 ```

+## Configuration
+Copy and paste the `.env.example` file and rename the new file to `.env`.
+Edit the `.env` file as following:
+1. Make a StackExchange application and copy and paste the application key as `APP_KEY`
+2. Make sure that you sellect the right DBMS type.
+If you want Sqlite the keep `SQLITE` otherwise if you want Postgres keep `POSTGRES`
+3. `DB_PATH` is needed for Sqlite and other `DB_*` attributes are needed for Postgres databases.

 ## Run
 Run the `main.py` file to run the program.
 ```